 - Pray a Hail Mary for the celebrant before or after every Mass.
 Ideally, a Hail Mary would be prayed for the priest about to celebrate Mass as a starting point for every parish initiative.
-This can be announced and prayed after announcements and before the processional hymn if announcements in your parish are read prior to the start of Mass.
-Otherwise, the cantor can introduce and lead the Hail Mary at the start of Mass or before the processional.
+This can be announced and prayed after announcements and before the processional hymn.
+If announcements in your parish are not read prior to the start of Mass, the cantor may introduce the celebrant and lead a Hail Mary for him before the processional.

 - Hold a Holy Hour each month for priests.
 A Holy Hour is a powerful way to help your parish come together to pray for priests.
-Ideally, you will also have Exposition of the Blessed Sacrament, but this is not always possible.
+Ideally, you would have Exposition of the Blessed Sacrament, but this is not always possible.
 Prayer before the reposed Blessed Sacrament or small groups that meet in homes to pray are also wonderful.

 - Do you have an Adoration program in your parish?
-Ask participants of your Adoration program to pray for priests.
-If you already have an Adoration program running, email participants and ask them to pray specifically for priests at least one Holy Hour per month.
+Ask participants of this program to pray for your pastor/parish priests.
+If you already have an Adoration program running, e-mail participants and ask them to pray specifically for priests at least one Holy Hour per month.

-- Use MRC printed or audio prayers to pray for priests.
+- Use printed or audio prayers from Maria Regina Cleri to pray for priests.
 You can easily insert the names of your priests into the prayers.

 Again, in every parish, the opportunities will be different, but many.
 We encourage you to pray about how you can engage the people in your parish to pray for your pastor/priests.
 We at Maria Regina Cleri are committed to helping you in any way we can.
 Please do not hesitate to contact us.